julrom/demo-spring-boot-app/README.md

 Then could you use blue green deployment with the slots

+**Important!!!**
-If you have and error on the assignment task on iac pipeline run this Follow the steps on the Role Assignment system managed identity to pull images from ACR
+If you have and error on the assignment task on iac pipeline run this Follow the steps on the [Role Assignment system managed](#role-assignment-system-managed-identity-to-pull-images-from-acr) to pull images from ACR

 Refresh the web browser and check the app running: http://demo-spring-app.azurewebsites.net/login